drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

   * Use all herbs to clear up inventory, and then go drop off all items except the sword/shield/armor and 2 keys.
   * Go to the inn and pick up the Defense seed from the drawers.
-    Stay at the inn, then go across and buy a full set of keys.
+    Stay at the inn, then go across and buy a full set of keys (5).
   * Go down from the key seller, and open the drawers for a mystic nut.
   * Go to the item shop and buy a warp wing.
   * Go to the bottom shop and buy repellent.
 Use 1, the mystic nut, the defense